ms-iot/content/en-US/win10/samples/AirHockeyApp.md

 ##Goal

-To demonstrate the utility of Windows 10 IoT Core in the area of industrial automation, we automate a game of air hockey by building a robot arm which can compete against a human player.
+Create a UWP to automate a game of air hockey by building a robot arm which can compete against a human player.
+This app runs on Windows 10 IoT Core.

 To accomplish this, we modified an off-the-shelf air hockey table and install a custom designed robotic arm for the purpose.
 The robot itself acts as a special purpose system consisting of a camera which tracks the air hockey puck, a motor operated "arm" and a mallet device used to strike the puckk.
-The camera and actuators are connected to a MinnowBoard Max running Windows 10 IoT Core, which processes the data in near real time to compute actions for the robot during the game.
+The camera and actuators are connected to a MinnowBoard Max running Windows 10 IoT Core, which processes the data to compute actions for the robot during the game.

 ##App Requirements